SkyBlueRW/SkyBlueRW.github.io/_posts/2024-11-30-bayesian-lucky-factor.md

 Looking a little closer into this massive collection of factors, each claiming to predict security returns, it doesn't quite align with the conventional wisdom of investment community: predicting expected returns is really difficult.
 If these documented factors truly possess even modest predictive power, we’d be well-equipped to forecast returns by combining them together.
 Yet, it isn’t the case.
 Something seems off about this 'Factor Zoo' and it’s definitely worth a bit digging.

 What can we take from the factor zoo?
 How should we interpret it?
-In this blog, let's check out two opposing views around the 'Factor Zoo'.
+In this blog, let's start this quest by checking out two opposing views around it.

 ### The Skeptical and Optimistic <a name="two"></a>